-How you can buy an analog camera cheaply on eBay: Step-by-step guide
+How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Why should you listen to me?

 About 7 years ago, I founded Ausgeknipst.
-Back then, I was alone and instead of manufacturing accessories and spare parts for analogue cameras, I bought analogue cameras, lenses, and accessories on eBay, checked them, repaired them in my shared apartment room, and (mostly) resold them at a profit.
+Back then I was alone, and instead of producing accessories and spare parts for analog cameras, I bought analog cameras, lenses, and accessories on eBay, checked them, repaired them in my shared apartment room, and (mostly) resold them at a profit.

 P.S.
-Nowadays, at Ausgeknipst, we only sell self-made accessories for analogue cameras.
-That means I can share my “secret knowledge” here with you without any guilt ;)
+Nowadays, at Ausgeknipst we only sell self-made accessories for analog cameras.
+That means I can share my “secret knowledge“ here with you without any guilt ;)

 Tip in advance: If you don’t know your way around, buy from a reputable dealer with a 30-day return policy

 There are several reasons for this: On the one hand, the necessary test equipment and specific know-how are lacking; on the other hand, a complete check as provided in the service booklet is simply no longer profitable.
-Disassembling, servicing, and cleaning an analogue SLR camera usually takes a whole day.
-The cost for a skilled analogue camera precision mechanic (of whom there are hardly any left) can and will hardly be borne or wanted by any customer.
+Disassembling, servicing, and cleaning an analog SLR camera usually takes a whole day.
+The cost for a capable analog camera precision mechanic (of whom there are hardly any left) can and will hardly be borne or wanted by any customer.
 This effort is therefore only worthwhile for high-priced professional cameras from Hasselblad, Leica, Alpa & Co.

 An exception to this rule are individual specialist workshops that focus on a specific camera model.
 For a long time in Germany, there was the so-called “OM-Doctor” Frank Timmann, a specialist in repairing Olympus OM system cameras.
-And I myself once had my Kiev 88 medium format camera serviced by Arax Foto in Ukraine, and it was affordable.
+And I myself once had my Kiev 88 medium format camera overhauled by Arax Foto in Ukraine, and it was affordable.
 These specialist workshops can work faster and more efficiently because they know the specific cameras very well.
-As far as I know, only the Finnish dealer Kamerastore.com manages this for the general public today.
-To my knowledge, this is the only professional dealer for analogue cameras that employs its own mechanics for the repair and overhaul of analogue cameras and continues to train them.
+As far as I know, only the Finnish dealer Kamerastore.com manages this on a broad scale today.
+To my knowledge, this is the only professional dealer for analog cameras that employs its own mechanics for the repair and overhaul of analog cameras and continues to train them.

-Conclusion: If you're not familiar with analog cameras, it's advisable to buy from a reputable dealer with a return policy.
-This way, you can ensure that in case of a defect, you won't be stuck with the costs and ideally receive a functioning camera.
+Conclusion: If you are not familiar with analog cameras, it is advisable to buy from a reputable dealer with a return policy.
+This way, you can ensure that in case of a defect, you won't be stuck with the costs and, ideally, receive a functioning camera.

 Choosing the right camera

-There are dozens of camera manufacturers and over 1000 different models with various types like easy-to-use point-and-shoot cameras, medium format cameras for pros, large format cameras for photographers with artistic ambitions & much, much more.
-If you have no clue and just want to dip your toes into the world of analog photography, I always recommend a 35 mm SLR for beginners.
-It's compact, universally usable, affordable, and in demand.
-That means if you realize in a few months that the hobby isn't for you, you can resell it well for the same price (especially if you followed this guide and got a good bargain).
+There are dozens of camera manufacturers and over 1000 different models with various types like easy-to-use point-and-shoot cameras, medium format cameras for professionals, large format cameras for photographers with artistic ambitions & much, much more.
+If you have no clue and just want to get a taste of the world of analog photography, I always recommend a 35 mm SLR camera for beginners.
+It is compact, universally usable, affordable, and in demand.
+That means if you realize in a few months that the hobby is not for you, you can also resell it well for the same price (especially if you followed this guide and got a good bargain).

 Canon AE-1, A-1, F-1, FTb, T50, T70